-This Roasted Turnip Recipe is flavor packed and so easy to make.
-With just a little olive oil and some common pantry seasonings you too can enjoy this cool season root vegetable side dish.
-I love to serve them with grilled chicken, roasted turkey, roasted chicken, meatloaf, and Hamburger Steak with Country Gravy
+This Roasted Turnip Recipe is flavor-packed, low-carb, and easy to make.
+With just a little olive oil and some common pantry seasonings, you, too, can enjoy this cool-season root vegetable side dish.
+I love to serve them with grilled chicken, roasted turkey, roasted chicken, meatloaf, and hamburger steak.

 This is the time of year for all kinds of delicious root vegetables.
-Take advantage of the best that mother nature has to offer and enjoy the unequivocal taste and health benefits of fresh roasted vegetable recipes.
+Take advantage of the best that Mother Nature has to offer and enjoy the unequivocal taste and health benefits of freshly roasted vegetable recipes.

-Turnips are a low carb root vegetable.
-The turnip is a cousin to broccoli, brussels sprouts and kale.
+Turnips are a low-carbohydrate root vegetable.
+The turnip is a cousin to broccoli, brussels sprouts, and kale.
 They are in season in the United States during the cooler seasons of spring and fall.
 They provide plenty of vitamins and fiber and are low in calories.
 The greens of the turnip (commonly known as turnip greens) are also edible and are a staple in Southern cooking.
+Smaller turnips taste sweeter and less bitter, while larger turnips are woodsy and peppery.

-- Turnips are in season in the United States in the spring and in the fall so keep your eyes open for them.
+- Turnips: These are usually in season in the spring and the fall.

 - Parchment paper helps to brown the turnips evenly and makes for very easy pan cleanup.